pereznetworks/My-Tic-Tac-Toe-Game/README.md

 # Finish Screen - Game end:

-    When there is a winner, a timeout of 800 milliseconds is used to make sure then human player will notice the winning row or that the game is indeed a tie.
+    When there is a winner, a timeout of 800 milliseconds is used... to make sure then human player will notice the winning row... or that the game is indeed a tie.

     On the finish screen...